-If you file the affidavit for decree as co-petitioners with your spouse, you do not have to serve (deliver) a copy of the affidavit on your spouse.
+If you file the divorce paperwork as co-petitioners with your spouse, you do not have to serve (deliver) a copy of the affidavit on your spouse.

-If you file the affidavit by yourself, however, you will need to serve the affidavit on your spouse legally.
+If you file the paperwork by yourself, however, you will need to legally serve the documents on your spouse.
 (Colo.
 Rev. Stat. § 14-10-107 (4)(a).)
 You can ask your county sheriff to serve your spouse, or your spouse can sign a waiver of service, which is a form you can get from your district court clerk's office.

-Once the court receives your filed affidavit, the judge will decide whether to grant the divorce immediately or require the spouses to appear for a hearing first.
+Once the court receives all of your paperwork, including an Affidavit for Decree without Appearance, the judge will decide whether to grant the divorce immediately or require the spouses to appear for a hearing first.
 Different judges may have different reasons for asking a divorcing couple to appear for a hearing.
-Sometimes, the judge will hold a hearing to ask the spouses questions to make sure they meet all of the requirements or to make sure the separation agreement is fair to both spouses.
+Sometimes, the judge will hold a hearing to ask the spouses questions to ensure they meet all of the requirements or make sure the separation agreement is fair to both spouses.

 Once the court determines that the spouses meet all the requirements for a divorce and are satisfied with the agreement, the judge will issue a "decree of dissolution of marriage" that legally divorces you and your spouse.
 The judge can only sign the decree of dissolution after at least 91 days have passed since the spouses filed the affidavit.
 If you have signed a separation agreement with your spouse, the court will attach your agreement to the decree of divorce.